June Constance Howden

-Personal life
+Early life and education

+June Constance Howden was born on 2 July 1918.
 She attended Waikato Diocesan School for Girls in Hamilton.
 Whilst attending the school she began taking flying lessons, and in 1936 gained her "A" Licence.
 In that same year, she also received the New Zealand Herald's Air Scholarship.

-Military career
+World War Two

 At the outbreak of World War Two, Howden enlisted with the Women's Auxiliary Air Force, where she was posted as Airwoman of the Watch at 2 Elementary Flying Training School at Woodbourne.

 In December 1943, Howden travelled to England and joined the Air Transport Auxiliary.
 While serving with the ATA, she flew twenty-two different types of planes, including Spitfires, Fireflies, Barracudas, and Mustangs.
 Howden flew all over Britain, transporting mail, dispatches and medical supplies and ferrying new repaired and damaged aircraft between factories, assembly plants, active-service squadrons and airfields.

 Having served two years in the ATA in Britain, June Howden returned to New Zealand January 1946.

+Later life

-She gained a commercial pilot’s licence and worked for Waikato Aero Club for six years, it was here that she met her future husband Robert William Gummer.
-Bob Gummer, was a fellow pilot who served with the Royal New Zealand Air Force (RNZAF) in the Pacific during the Second World War.
+She gained a commercial pilot's licence and worked for Waikato Aero Club for six years, it was here that she met her future husband Robert William Gummer.
+Bob Gummer was a fellow pilot who served with the Royal New Zealand Air Force (RNZAF) in the Pacific during the Second World War.

-June Gummer died in 2007 aged 88.
+June Gummer died on 9 June 2007 aged 88.